XGEu2X/Grunbaum-3d-Partitions/README.md

 # What is it?

-This is an implementation of the algorithms proposed in the article (Article Title).
+Here is an implementation of the algorithm proposed in the article (On the orthogonal Grünbaum partition problem in dimension three).
 We recommend reading it first.

 The implementation is given in a **Jupyter** notebook using **Sagemath**.
 In the first cell are the definitions of all functions.
-On the following are some examples of the use including tests with points generated randomly on a square and points generated in the moment curve.
+The notebook contains some usage examples, including tests with points generated randomly on a square and points generated in the moment curve.

 ## Usage

 ### Main example

-The use is really simple.
-You only need to provide the set of points to *find_partition* function and this one returns the first orthogonal equipartition found for that set or an empty list otherwise.
+The use is simple.
+You only need to provide the set of points to the *find_partition* function, and this one returns the first orthogonal equipartition found for that set or an empty list otherwise.

-This is an example of usage in which 10,000 randomly generated sets of 8 points each are tested.
+The next is a usage example that tests 10,000 randomly generated sets of 8 points to have an orthogonal equipartion.

 ```python
 #Size of sets to be tested.